microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 # Build a Regression Model using Scikit-Learn: Prepare and Visualize Data

-> Sketchnote on data and visualization
+> Sketchnote on data and visualization - show several different types of visualizations common to the topic, such as these https://seaborn.pydata.org/examples/index.html
 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/7/)

 ### Introduction